Last Updated: May 28, 2024

 Michael Kovac/Getty Images

 Gibson began working on television in the late '80s.
 His first TV appearance came in 1987 in the form of a guest role on the legal drama "Leg Work."
 He then followed that up with stints on daytime soap operas "As the World Turns" and "Another World."
-He began to appear on film with the feature "Far and Away" in 1992, in which he portrayed villain Stephen Chase opposite Tom Cruise and Nicole Kidman.
+He began to appear in films with the feature "Far and Away" in 1992, in which he portrayed villain Stephen Chase opposite Tom Cruise and Nicole Kidman.
 His next lead role was in 1993 when he played David, a gay waiter in "Love and Human Remains."
-Later that year, he starred in the highly controversial at the time "Tales of the City."
+Later that year, Thomas starred in the highly controversial at the time "Tales of the City."
 Gibson moved on to star in a string of independent films before returning to television.
-He starred in the series, "Chicago Hope", and then became a household name with his role in the comedy, "Dharma and Greg," beginning in 1997, for which he was nominated twice for a Golden Globe Award.
+He starred in the series, "Chicago Hope," and then he became a household name with his role in the comedy "Dharma and Greg," beginning in 1997, for which he was nominated twice for a Golden Globe Award.
 After "Dharma and Greg" ended in 2002, Gibson appeared in several TV movies.

-Gibson became a household name when he starred on the show "Criminal Minds", from 2005 – 2016.
+Thomas starred on the show "Criminal Minds" from 2005 to 2016.
 He played Supervisory Special Agent Aaron "Hotch" Hotchner, the unit chief of the Behavioral Analysis Unit team in the series.
 On August 11, 2016, Gibson was suspended from the set of "Criminal Minds" after allegedly kicking a writer on the show.
 The altercation was on set with a writer and producer.
 He apologized for the confrontation in a statement, claiming the dispute arose from creative differences in an episode he was directing.

-The following day, ABC studios and CBS studios, which co-distributed the show, issued an announcement that Gibson's contract with the series had been terminated.
+The following day, CBS Studios and ABC Studios, which co-distributed the show, issued an announcement that Gibson's contract with the series had been terminated.
 The statement included that his character's exit story from the show had yet to be determined.
 In October 2016, the episode of "Taboo" explained the absence of Gibson's character as being away on special assignment.
-However, in the episode "Elliot's Pond," it's revealed that Gibson's character had resigned and gone into the Witness Protection Program after he discovered a serial killer stalking his son.
-Gibson, at the end of his run on "Criminal Minds," appeared in 256 episodes of the show over a span of 12 seasons.
+However, in the episode "Elliot's Pond," it's revealed that his character had resigned and gone into the Witness Protection Program after he discovered a serial killer stalking his son.
+Thomas, at the end of his run on "Criminal Minds," appeared in 256 episodes of the show over a span of 12 seasons.
 He has since appeared in guest spots on the TV shows "In From the Night," "Two and a Half Men," "Hot in Cleveland," and "Shadow Wolves."
 In 2014, he had a voice role in the feature film "Son of Batman."

 Outside of acting, Gibson directed six episodes of "Criminal Minds" and two episodes from the last season of "Dharma & Greg" in 2001.